-Cryptocurrency is a decentralized currency, meaning they are not controlled nor emitted by any central bank, and instead of being controlled by their creators and/or users they are using a peer-to-peer system and its transactions saved in ledgers called a blockchain.
+Cryptocurrency is a decentralized currency, meaning they are not controlled nor emitted by any central bank, and instead of being controlled by its creators and/or users they are using a peer-to-peer system, and its transactions are saved in ledgers called a blockchain.

 Ever since their creation in the last decade nature of cryptocurrency has been debated, is it a real currency, or is it a commodity?
 The EU central bank defines cryptocurrencies as “virtual currency is a type of unregulated, digital money, which is issued and usually controlled by its developers, and used and accepted among the members of a specific virtual community”.